Brisbane, Australia

 The Difference Between a Patent Attorney and IP Lawyer

-Protecting your intellectual property is one of the most important things you can do for your business.
-Patents, trade marks and designs hold immense commercial value that can be licenced, sold, or exploited, just like physical property.
-If you want to obtain, protect and enforce intellectual property rights, it is crucial to work with the right team of experts.
+Patents, trade marks and designs hold immense commercial value that can be licenced, sold or exploited – just like physical property.
+If you want to obtain, protect and enforce intellectual property rights, it’s crucial to work with the right team of experts.

 What Is a Patent Attorney?